-Growing radishes was pioneered before the Roman empire; the name “radish” derived from “radix,” the Latin word for “root”
+Growing radishes were pioneered before the Roman empire; the name “radish” derived from “radix,” the Latin word for “root”

 We had a good rain here last Saturday and on Sunday I went out to the garden to find my Radishes showing off their sexy shoulders

 Radishes will push out of the ground as they grow and mature.

 You’ll see the “shoulder” of the radish pop up above the soil when they’re ready to harvest.
 If you don’t harvest within the next week, the roots will become pithy, flavorless, and woody.
 Spring radishes are ready to harvest around 3 to 5 weeks after seeding.

 I planted my batch March 22nd, exactly 4 weeks to the day that they showed me their “shoulders”.
 I planted two different varieties side by side; D’Avignon and Tri-Colored Easter Egg.
 D’Avignon is the one popping up a variety from the South of France.
 They are a tiny, slender variety that only grows around 3-4″.
 I always try to plant varieties I won’t see in my grocery store.

 Lack of moisture can make for hot or even bitter radishes at harvest time.
 It’s not bad if you like hot radishes but you run the risk of ruining your crop if you don’t give them regular watering.
 At least twice a week they should be thoroughly watered.
 Dried out radishes can also end up very hollow inside, or “pithy”.

 They grow best in full sun to partial shade and fertile, loose soil with good drainage.
 Too much Nitrogen in your soil is usually the reason that radishes don’t bulb but get big leafy tops.
 Also planting seeds too deep will cause radishes not to produce bulbs.

 Colors range from red, pink, and white, to gray-black or yellow radishes, in varying sizes and shapes, the most popular being the red round radish.